haroon4412/traffic_light_classifier/README.md

 # Traffic light classifier

-A simple code to classify color of traffic light.
+A simple code to classify color of a traffic light.

 ## How to run